grafana/pyroscope/docs/sources/operators-guide/architecture/query-sharding/index.md

 ---
-title: "Grafana Mimir query sharding"
+title: "Grafana Fire query sharding"
 menuTitle: "Query sharding"
 description: "Query sharding parallelizes query execution."
 weight: 90
 ---

-# Grafana Mimir query sharding
+# Grafana Fire query sharding

-Mimir includes the ability to run a single query across multiple machines.
+Fire includes the ability to run a single query across multiple machines.
 This is achieved by breaking the dataset into smaller pieces.
 These smaller pieces are called shards.
 Each shard then gets queried in a partial query, and those partial queries are distributed by the query-frontend to run on different